2025.04.15

 Omurice (with drink set) 1,800 yen

 “Kissa you” offers more than just omurice—many other dishes have devoted fans.
 One of the most popular is the Napolitan spaghetti.
 Thick noodles are stir-fried with simple ingredients like bacon, onions, and mushrooms in a refreshing tomato sauce.
-The omelet sandwich is another standout, letting you fully savor the natural sweetness of the eggs.
+The omelette sandwich is another standout, letting you fully savor the natural sweetness of the eggs.
 A soft bun spread with house-made mayonnaise holds an omelet made purely of eggs—one bite and you’re hooked.
 For dessert, the homemade lemon jelly topped with vanilla ice cream is a must-try.
 Its refreshingly sweet and tangy flavor is the perfect palate cleanser.
-Experience the nostalgic flavors of this long-standing café, beloved alongside Kabukiza for decades.
+Experience the nostalgic flavors of this long-standing kissaten, beloved alongside Kabukiza for decades.

 This sweet-and-tart lemon jelly, subtly enhanced with honey, is the perfect finish to your meal.
 Lemon jelly 700 yen